esriedel/Minnesota-Cannabis-Businesses/README.md

     [138 rows x 2 columns]
     Total number of duplicate records: 449

+# Dropping a set of duplicated cases
+Since the unit of analysis is the individual business, a decision was made to drop cases where the same business name and street address was identical, indicating the same business had multiple licenses.
+Since information on specific types of licenses is unavailable, the questions about which types of licenses were held by these business is out of scope.

 ```python
 # Drop duplicates based on the 'Name' column